https://invisible-island.net/ncurses/man/

 EXTENSIONS

-ncurses enables an application to capture mouse events on certain
+ncurses enables an application to capture mouse events from certain

 terminals, including xterm(1); see curs_mouse(3x).